scottrsm/julia/README.md

 - For some metrics, weights can be used to help offset **kmeans** attraction to spherical clusters.

+### Module DNNS
+A module to do Deep Neural Net Learning.

+Additional features:
+- Adds a structure that can be used to represent and compute *piece-wise linear functions*.
+- The module internally extends the base functions of arithmatic, log and exponential functions, as well as all the trigonometric functions, to create a *Calculus of Automatic Differentiation*.
+- Automatic Differentiation is extended to piece-wise linear functions.

 ### Module Finance
 A module containing utilities for some rudimentary signal analysis.
 Some of the functions deal with the "Exponential Moving Average" and its